-Raidho looks like the letter R. In fact, some researchers believe that Raidho’s shape was directly based on the Latin letter.
+Raidho is the Viking rune that looks like the letter R. In fact, some researchers believe that Raidho’s shape was directly based on the Latin letter.
 Raidho means safe journey, as well as riding, as in riding a horse.
 Raidho is also associated with the journey toward being a better person, and is emblematic of an individual whose actions are in alignment with what they say they believe.

 Understanding Raidho: Excerpts from the Rune Poems